Sundial Bridge in Redding, California

 Redding is large enough to have distinct neighborhoods, each with its own character:

-The historic core plus newer development around Turtle Bay.
+The historic core plus newer development around Turtle Bay and along the Sacramento River.
 Walkable, close to trails, mix of older homes and modern townhomes.
 Great for those who want urban convenience without the commute.
+Explore Lake Redding →

-Central Redding's commercial and residential hub.
-Easy access to shopping, dining, and services.
+Central and east Redding's commercial and residential hub along Hilltop Drive and Churn Creek Rd.
+Easy access to shopping, dining, services, and Mercy Medical Center.
 Mix of established subdivisions and newer developments.
 Family-friendly with good school options.
+See: Enterprise · Hilltop.

 West Redding